feelanGit/feelan/README.md

 At this stage the source code of the AI side is not shared publically for security and integrity of the app.

-The AI is a zephyr-7b-beta model which is a finetuned version of Mistral-7B-v0.1.
+The AI is a zephyr-7b-beta model.

 ### Near term development